Non--adiabatic effects lead to the breakdown of the semi-classical phonon concept

-In this work I have extended the classical phonon concept to the non--adiabatic regime by fully including the electronic retarded screening of the atomic potential.
-By solving exactly the small classical oscillations dynamics I have demonstrated that the state--of--the--art \tddfpt\ solution is affected by an artificial decay induced by the erroneous use of the Fourier transformation to solve the time--dependent secular equation.
-I show, instead, that the calssical phonon energy is purely real, in contrast to what predicted by \tddfpt.
-This demonstrates that a classical description has no access to the phonon energy indetermination\cite{light_comment}.
+In \ocite{Saitta2008} the DFPT approach has been applied to several conventional and layered metals finding deviations of the experimental phonon frequencies from the adiabatic DFTP results ranging from $\sim 4.5$\%\,(CaC$_6$ at 300K) to $\sim 24.5$\%(KC$_8$).
+These deviations are of the same order of magnitude of the $\gO^{CM}_{\gl}-\gO^{QM}_{\gl}$.
+This confirms that non--adiabatic effects cannot be described by TD--DFPT and impose the use of a fully quantistic approach.

-I conclude the work by introducing a quasi--phonon representation to investigate the difference between the classical and the quantistic phonon definitions.
-The two solutions are shown to diverge as the imaginary part of the MBPT self--energy increases.
-The widening of this gap reflects the breakdown of the classical picture.
+\mysec{Conclusions} In this work I propose a time--dependent formulation of Density Functional Perturbation Theory that extends the semi--classical phonon concept to the non--adiabatic regime.
+By solving exactly the integro--differential equation which governs the atomic oscillations dynamics I have demonstrated that phonon energies are purely real and that a semi--classical description has no access to the phonon energy indetermination.

-The final results is that the classical phonon approach cannot describe non--adiabatic effects.
+By comparing the TD--DFPT solution with the quasi--phonon Many--Body picture I derive a simple equation that allows to estimate, even experimentally, the impact of the semi--classical phonon assumption.
+This method is applied to MgB$_2$ showing large ($15$\% of the bare phonon frequency) overestimation of the experimental phonon energy when using TD--DFPT.
+This overestimation reflects the breakdown of the semi--classical picture.
+The final results is that the semi--classical DFTP phonon approach cannot describe non--adiabatic effects.
 In this case a fully quantistic scheme is needed.
 The present results open several questions in many different fields of physics and call for further research on the impact of non--adiabatic effects on the atomic dynamics within and beyond the harmonic approximation.